-As an entrepreneur, you might opt to work with an established business and brand instead of selling your own goods or services.
-This is why franchises are popular with many business owners who are looking for an opportunity, but also want the backing and support of an established company.
+As an entrepreneur, you might opt to work with an established brand and business instead of starting your own business from scratch.
+Franchises can have lower startup costs compared to starting a new business, and a lot of the marketing is done for you.
+This is why franchises are popular with many business owners who are looking for an opportunity but also want the backing and support of an established company.

 Ongoing success depends on the longevity of the product or service sold by the franchise.
 You also want to evaluate things like product quality and inventory costs.
 Take stock of the competition too.
 Is there a lot of competition regionally?
 What about locally?
 Does your area already have the franchise you want, and is it successful?

 2. Is there proof the business model is successful?